cucumber/common/CONTRIBUTING.md

 Please be courteous, respectful, and every participant is expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).

+GitHub issues should always be logged in the [Cucumber monorepo](https://github.com/cucumber/cucumber/issues).

 # Contributions

 Any change to resources in this repository must be through pull requests.
 This applies to all changes to documentation, code, binary files, etc. Even long term committers and TC members must use pull requests, except for trivial changes.

+GitHub pull requests should usually be submitted agains subrepos.
+When the subrepo PR build is green, it can be merged to master and pulled into the monorepo.
+It can optionally be pulled into a feature branch, in case completing the work requires changes to other subrepos (typically other language ports of the same library/component).

 Pull requests must be independent so they can be merged/rejected independently of other pull requests.
 Every pull request must be made on a separate branch, branched off from the HEAD of the master branch.
 No pull requests should depend on other pull requests or be branched off from non-master branches.